Presenting higher stacks as simplicial schemes: Alternative formulations of derived Artin stacks

 \begin{remarks} \begin{enumerate} \item Note that $Y^0$ is a variant of the unnormalised \v Cech resolution for $X^0$.
 The standard normalised \v Cech resolution is given by $\coprod_{i_0< \ldots< i_n} U_{i_0}\cap \ldots \cap U_{i_n} $ in level $n$, so the standard unnormalised \v Cech resolution $(X^0)'$ is given by $(X^0)'_n= \coprod_{i_0\le \ldots\le i_n} U_{i_0}\cap \ldots \cap U_{i_n} $.
 There is a canonical morphism $(X^0)' \to Y$, but the partial matching map

 is not surjective, so $(X^0)'$ is not a relative Zariski $n$-hypergroupoid for any $n$.

-\item If $X^0$ is quasi-compact, then we may take $U$ to be affine, and so $Y$ will be a strongly quasi-compact DG hypergroupoid.
-If $X^0$ is not semi-separated, we could instead apply Theorem \ref{strict} to obtain a $(2, \open)$-hypergroupoid $Y^0$, and then a homotopy DG $(2, \open)$-hypergroupoid $Y$ by the formula above.
+\item If $X^0$ is not semi-separated, we could instead apply Theorem \ref{relstrict} to obtain a Zariski $2$-hypergroupoid $Y^0$, and then a homotopy DG $(2, \open)$-hypergroupoid $\gpd(X)$ by the formula above.

-\item If $X$ is a dg-manifold in the sense of \cite{Quot}, then $Y^h$ will be Reedy fibrant over the model category $sDG^+\Aff^h$ (defined analogously to Remarks \ref{henmodel}). \cite{Quot} Theorem 2.6.1 shows that if $X^0$ is quasi-projective, then there exists a dg-manifold $X'$ quasi-isomorphic to $X$, which can be thought of as a form of fibrant approximation.
-In fact, the construction is such that $(X')^l$ is Reedy fibrant over the model category $sDG^+\Aff^l$, since $\O_{X'}$ is locally free for the Zariski topology. \end{enumerate} \end{remarks}
+\item If $X$ is a dg-manifold in the sense of \cite{Quot}, then $Y^h$ will be Reedy fibrant in the model category $sDG^+\Aff^h$ (defined analogously to Remarks \ref{henmodel}). \cite{Quot} Theorem 2.6.1 shows that if $X^0$ is quasi-projective, then there exists a dg-manifold $X'$ quasi-isomorphic to $X$, which can be thought of as a form of fibrant approximation.
+In fact, the construction is such that $(X')^l$ is Reedy fibrant in the model category $sDG^+\Aff^l$, since $\O_{X'}$ is locally free for the Zariski topology. \end{enumerate} \end{remarks}

-\begin{theorem} Given an $n$-geometric scheme (resp. $n$-geometric Deligne--Mumford stack) $\fZ$ over a $\Q$-algebra $R$, the $\infty$-category of $n$-geometric derived schemes (resp. $n$-geometric derived Deligne--Mumford stacks) $\fX$ over $R$ with $\pi^0\fX \simeq \fZ$ is weakly equivalent to the $\infty$-category of presheaves $\sA_{\bt}$ of non-negatively graded dg $R$-algebras on the category $\Aff_{\Zar}(\fZ)$ (resp. $\Aff_{\et}(\fZ)$), satisfying the following: \begin{enumerate} \item $\pi_0(\sA_{\bt})= \O_{\fZ}$; \item for all $i$, the presheaf $\H_i(\sA_{\bt})$ is a quasi-coherent $\O_{\fZ}$-module. \end{enumerate} In particular, the corresponding homotopy categories are equivalent. \end{theorem} \begin{proof} The proofs of Theorems \ref{lshfthm} and \ref{hshfthm} carry over to this context, replacing $\iota_{\Pr}^{-1}\O_X$ with the presheaves
+\begin{theorem} Fix an algebraic space $Z$ over a $\Q$-algebra $R$, and fix $m \ge 2$ (or $m\ge 1$ if $Z$ is semi-separated).
+Then the homotopy category of $m$-geometric derived schemes (resp. $m$-geometric derived Deligne--Mumford stacks) $X$ over $R$ with $\pi^0X \simeq Z$ is weakly equivalent to the homotopy category of presheaves $\sA_{\bt}$ of non-negatively graded dg $R$-algebras on the category $\Aff_{\Zar}(Z)$ (resp. $\Aff_{\et}(Z)$), satisfying the following: \begin{enumerate} \item $\H_0(\sA_{\bt})= \O_{Z}$; \item for all $i$, the presheaf $\H_i(\sA_{\bt})$ is a quasi-coherent $\O_{Z}$-module. \end{enumerate} In particular, the corresponding homotopy categories are equivalent. \end{theorem} \begin{proof} The proofs of Theorems \ref{lshfthm} and \ref{hshfthm} carry over to this context, replacing $\iota_{\Pr}^{-1}\O_{\tilde{X}}$ with the presheaves

 \end{proof}